 Join FRCQ Today!

 Please join this fun, lively artistic group of 250+ members.
 Our monthly meetings feature international, national or local speakers.
 Only members are eligible to participate in our dynamic workshops and excellent juried exhibitions.
 Membership dues are $35 a year and membership runs per calendar year.
 Membership in FRCQ includes all meetings, a high-quality monthly online newsletter, and eligibility to register for workshops.
-Visitors are welcome to the monthly meetings at no cost.
+Visitors are welcome to the monthly meetings for a $10.00 fee.

 Dates: Every third Monday, January through November.